Moroccan cuisine: Soups

 Harira, a typical heavy soup, is eaten during winter to warm up and is usually served for dinner.
 It is typically eaten with plain bread or with dates during the month of Ramadan.
 Bissara is a broad bean-based soup that is also consumed during the colder months of the year.

 Beboush, a savory and slightly spicy snail soup, is a traditional delicacy in Moroccan cuisine.
-It is made by simmering tender snails in a fragrant broth infused with a medley of aromatic spices, including cumin, coriander, and mint.
+It is made by simmering snails in broth infused with aromatic spices, including cumin, coriander, and mint.